gowrinandar/Dhrona-processor/README.md

 | `reg_A/B/ALUOUT/MDR.v` | Intermediate pipeline registers |
 | `mux_2to1.v` | 2:1 MUX |

-**Verified instructions:** All 32 instructions verified in simulation and tested on Nexys A7 FPGA hardware.
+**Verified instructions:** All 32 instructions verified in simulation and tested on Zedboard.

 ---